Justice League Odyssey: Story

-Shortly after the end of Dark Nights: Metal and Justice League: No Justice, a mysterious new zone titled "The Ghost Sector" appeared in outer space.
-Within the Ghost Sector is a large number of alien planets that were held captive by the Coluan race.
-Being mysteriously led by Darkseid to the Ghost Sector, Cyborg, Starfire and Azrael begin their search using a stolen Brainiac Skull Ship.
+Shortly after the end of Dark Nights: Metal and Justice League: No Justice, a mysterious new zone titled the Ghost Sector appeares in outer space.
+Within the Ghost Sector is a large number of planets that were held captive by the Coluans.
+After being led by Darkseid to the Ghost Sector, Cyborg, Starfire, and Azrael begin their search using a stolen Brainiac Skull Ship.
 Also present in the Ghost Sector is Jessica Cruz, who is being assigned to patrol the area by the Green Lantern Corps.

-After barely surviving a crash landing, the four suddenly encounter Darkseid, who tells them his twisted plan of using Cyborg, Starfire, and Azrael to gain control of the Multiverse.
-According to the prophecy, the alien worlds were long hidden away from the Multiverse because of the Old Gods they worshipped.
+After barely surviving a crash landing, the four suddenly encounter Darkseid, who tells them his twisted plan of using Cyborg, Starfire, and Azrael to gain control of the multiverse.
+According to the prophecy, the alien worlds were long hidden away from the multiverse because of the Old Gods they worshipped.

-The team eventually attempts an idea with Epoch.
-The Lord of Time.
-And Orion also appears at some point, rescuing the Green Lantern Jessica Cruz after she is killed by Darkseid.
-Initially, he is under the guise of Okkult until the ruse is discovered and he continues to appear as Orion.
+The team eventually attempts an idea with Epoch, the Lord of Time.
+Orion also appears at some point, rescuing Jessica Cruz after she is killed by Darkseid.
+Orion initially appears under the guise of Okkult until his ruse is discovered.